fjwright/Run-REDUCE/README.md

   statements.
 * Add a hyperlinked Contents section to the User Guide.

+### Version 1.4

+* Provide templates for multiple integrals, finite sums and products, double- and single-sided limits, and solve.
+* Provide a Functions menu offering dialogues that facilitate access to key elementary functions, Gamma, Beta and related functions, integral functions, Airy, Bessel and related functions, Struve, Lommel, Kummer, Whittaker and spherical harmonic functions, and classical orthogonal polynomials.
+Special function names link to the online NIST Digital Library of Mathematical Functions.
+* Appropriate templates include a symbolic/numeric option and access to relevant REDUCE switches and packages.
+* Provide a pop-up keyboard (currently only on template and function dialogues) for symbolic constants, Greek letters, elementary functions, trigonometric functions (using radians or degrees) and hyperbolic functions.  **Still need to arrange that the pop-up keyboard loads the trigd package as appropriate.**
+* The function dialogues and pop-up keyboard together offer all the functions listed in section 7.2 Mathematical Functions of the REDUCE Manual plus degree versions of all trigonometric functions.

 ### Updates since last release

-* V1.31 Sum or Product template.
-Use Text instead of Label for the text at the top of each template.
-This seems to avoid truncated text reliably and portably.
-* Add a Symbolic/Numeric option to the Integrate template.
-Make the expression templates a little wider.
-* Add a Limit template.
-Make template dialogues non-modal and don't close them automatically on applying them.
-Rename some templates using nouns rather than verbs consistently.
-* V1.32 Add a pop-up keyboard for entering non-ASCII characters: currently some symbolic constants and the Greek alphabet.
-* Add a Solve template with a Symbolic/Numeric option and access to relevant switches/options.
-* Add numeric options to the Integral template.
-* Support multiple integrals.
-* V1.33 Add an Exp Log etc. template.
-* Add Functions menu and move Exp Log etc. dialogue to it.
-* Add dialogues for Gamma, Beta and Related Functions, Integral Functions, Airy, Bessel and Related Functions, Struve, Lommel, Kummer, Whittaker and Spherical Harmonic Functions, and Classical orthogonal Polynomials.
-The function names link to the online NIST Digital Library of Mathematical Functions.
-* Add a switch to load SPECFN to the Limit template.
-* Do not check for missing input when saving template output using the Edit button.
-* V1.34 Add a lower keyboard to PopupKeyboard providing access to elementary functions.
-Add buttons to enable spelling out Greek letters etc. in English and to switch trig functions between radians and degrees.
-Auto-hide the keyboard so that the text insertion point is unambiguous.  **Still need to arrange to load the trigd package as appropriate.**
-* Revise ExpLogEtc to replace 10^n with atan2d and have it load trigd.
-Also, revise the layout (again).